slatedocs/slate/source/includes/_metadata.md

 ### API methods that support custom fields.

 Not all API methods support custom fields.
-Only API methods for  Currently, the following API methods support custom fields.
+Currently, the following API methods and their corresponding objects support custom fields.

 1. The payment API
 2. The contacts API